DarrielleEvans/D5/README.md

 # Deployment Steps
 ## Step 1
 - Plan the deployment
-  - Create a deployment diagram using a professional diagramming tool like Draw.io
   - Diagram the deployment using a professional diagramming tool such as Draw.io.
   - Create a GitHub repository and upload source code and related files.
   - Identify the technology being utilized.